yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

 ```
 Note: `span` is an inbuilt HTML tag that is used to mark up a section of text, such that it can have individual styling, for example.

-## JavaScript Functionality
+## Functionality

-Alright, now we're ready to start adding functionality to our game!
+Alright, now we're ready to start adding JavaScript functionality to our game!
 For this section we will primarily be adding stuff to the main.js file.

+### Random Generator Selection

 First, let's create a constant to keep an array of all the generators in: